-During her visits, Celina shared her personal story, which included nearly five years in the Krakow ghetto and the Plaszow labor camp, the accidental transfer to Auschwitz instead of Schindler’s factory in Czechoslovakia, and her terrifying encounter with Dr. Josef Mengele before she, her mother, and the other women on Schindler’s list were rescued by Schindler and were reunited with her father at Schindler’s factory.
+During her visits, Celina shared her personal story, which included nearly five years in the Krakow ghetto and the Plaszow labor camp, the transfer to Auschwitz, and her terrifying encounter with Dr. Josef Mengele before she, her mother, and the other women on Schindler’s list were rescued by Schindler and were reunited with her father at Schindler’s factory.

 More than 4,000 people of all ages and backgrounds participated in the two series of events and hundreds more listened to live-streamed presentations.
 Celina’s story and messages for future generations will not be forgotten.

 “My heart was touched for her compassion for humanity and for the world.
 How can that be after all that she has been through?”

 “That was an amazing experience… the inspiring/moving/graceful presentation by Celina… I will never forget her stories and the message of hope I took from them.”

 “It was powerful to see the intergenerational effect on these young people… Just as Celina spoke about the nun who had changed her life, I felt that you could see how she was herself changing the lives of those in the room.”

 Watch and read about Celina’s presentations in 2017 and 2019 and the special event that celebrated the publication of her biography Saved by Schindler: The Life of Celina Karp Biniaz.

 This presentation was recorded on September 12, 2017, in the Melva and Martin Bucksbaum Auditorium at The Caspe Terrace.
 This talk includes poems Celina wrote after participating in the 70th Anniversary of the Liberation of Auschwitz in 2015.